MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## File-sharing policies

 File-sharing policies are used to control whether Teams users and Dynamics 365 Remote Assist users can share files.
+When file sharing is turned off:

-- If file sharing is disabled for the Teams user, the **Attach** button is removed from the Teams text chat user interface.
+- The **Attach** button is removed from the Teams text chat user interface.
 The Teams user on the other end of a call/chat can continue to send attachments and files without any changes.

-- If file sharing is disabled for the Dynamics 365 Remote Assist user:
+- For the Dynamics 365 Remote Assist user:

     - On HoloLens, the **Insert file** command...